Day 12 – Mount Massive – Segment 10

 Something tells me to hold out for just a few minutes.
 After little more than five minutes of the swirling sleet storm, I squint my eyes toward the crest of the ridge above, and imagine I see blue beyond the cloud.
 Yes, it’s definitely blue.

-Five more minutes and the sun is shining and the cloud is on its way.
+Five more minutes, and the sun is shining again.

 I’m happy.